Server to cloud migration guide

+Apps aren't automatically migrated when you move from server to cloud.
+Some apps do have the capability to export and import their data, but it’s best to check with app developers or their documentation to confirm what’s possible.
 To find out if your server app has an available migration pathway to cloud, review the list of migration-eligible apps and instructions in our server to cloud app migration documentation.

 Like Atlassian's products, cloud apps can differ in features and functionality from the server version.
 All cloud apps include a free, 30-day trial so you can ensure it’s still meeting the needs of your team in cloud.
 Test them out by activating your free cloud migration trial and installing the cloud app(s) of your choice.

 Unlike the apps you’re using for your self-hosted licenses, cloud apps are no longer installed behind your own firewalls.
 Instead, most are hosted by our Vendor or SaaS Partners who’ve developed the app.
 While our vendors are accountable for their app security, we’ve also implemented strict requirements for every listing in the Atlassian Marketplace.
 Third party apps are required to comply with:

 - Industry aligned security self-assessment

 - GDPR and European regulations on data and privacy